-On August 5, 2024, pursuant to the terms of the August Inducement Agreement, certain holders of existing warrants, exercised for cash March Warrants to purchase an aggregate of up to 1,041,667 shares of Common Stock, at the reduced exercise price of \$1.25 per share.
+On August 5, 2024, pursuant to the terms of the warrant inducement agreement, dated August 2, 2024 (the "August Inducement Agreement) certain holders of existing warrants, exercised for cash common warrants to purchase an aggregate of up to 1,041,667 shares of Common Stock that we issued on March 8, 2024 (the "March 2024 Warrants"), at the reduced exercise price of \$1.25 per share.
 We received aggregate gross proceeds of approximately \$1.3 million, before deducting advisory fees and other expenses payable by us.
-In consideration of the immediate exercise of the March Warrants by the holders thereof in accordance with the August Inducement Agreement, we issued unregistered common warrants to purchase an aggregate of up to 1,302,082 shares of Common Stock (120% of the number of shares of Common Stock issuable upon exercise of the March Warrants) to such holders.
+In consideration of the immediate exercise of the March 2024 Warrants by the holders thereof in accordance with the August Inducement Agreement, we issued unregistered common warrants to purchase an aggregate of up to 1,302,082 shares of Common Stock (120% of the number of shares of Common Stock issuable upon exercise of the March 2024 Warrants) to such holders.